 , Hanger, Inc.

 is the world's premier provider of orthotic and prosthetic (O&P) services and products, offering the most advanced O&P solutions, clinically differentiated programs and unsurpassed customer service.
 Hanger's Patient Care segment is the largest owner and operator of O&P patient care clinics nationwide.
 Through its Products & Services segment, Hanger distributes branded and private label O&P devices, products and components, and provides rehabilitative solutions to the broader market.
 Built on the legacy of James Edward Hanger, the first amputee of the American Civil War, Hanger is steeped in 150 years of clinical excellence and innovation with a vision to be the partner of choice for products and services that enhance human physical capability.
 Collectively, Hanger employees touch thousands of lives each day, helping people achieve new levels of mobility and freedom.
 Hanger, Inc. is an equal opportunity employer - female/minority/disability/vet.
-About Cincinnati:
+Overview:

 A prosthetic patient has a partial or total absence of a limb and needs a prosthesis, or a custom designed, fabricated, fitted and/or modified device to replace an absent external limb for purposes of restoring physiological function and/or cosmesis.